mtmn/magnolia/README.md

 # Interactively navigate to recent directory
 dg

-# Interactively open recent file
+# Interactively open recent file (if you frequently use `fg`, consider a different function name)
 fg

 # Show popular directories